milkembers/nominal/README.md

 # 🌙🌸 nominal

-a minimal, dark theme with a pop of color that hopes to improve the design - at least a little bit.<br />
+a minimal, dark theme with a pop of color that hopes to improve the design - at least a little bit

 <img alt="preview" src="https://milkembers.github.io/nominal/assets/preview.png">